italia/spid-cie-oidc-php/README.md

 ## What is SPID/CIE OIDC PHP
 SPID/CIE OIDC PHP is:
  - **A PHP class library that helps to develop a relying party for SPID/CIE**<br/>
-   Are you a Developer and you want to make your own relying party or a plugin for your software?
+   Are you a Developer and you want to make your own relying party or a plugin for your software?<br/>
    Read the [Technical documentation](https://italia.github.io/spid-cie-oidc-php/doc/phpdoc/).<br/><br/>
  - **A standalone proxy relying party for SPID/CIE**<br/>
    You can simply setup the proxy project and configure the URL where to receive users's attributes.
-You can also choice how the attributes will be returned from the proxy, such as plain values, signed encrypted.
+You can also choice how the attributes will be returned from the proxy, such as plain values, signed encrypted.<br/>
    Read [How to use as a proxy](doc/howto-proxy/README.md).<br/><br/>
  - **A generic OIDC to SPID/CIE OIDC relying party gateway**<br/>
    Can your application connect to a standard OIDC Provider, but it doesn't have extended functionalities required by the SPID/CIE OIDC Federation?
-No problem, you can configure your client as a relying party to SPID/CIE OIDC PHP Provider and it will make the rest.
+No problem, you can configure your client as a relying party to SPID/CIE OIDC PHP Provider and it will make the rest.<br/>
    Read [How to use as a generic OIDC Provider](doc/howto-gateway/README.md).

 ## Features